-The registration centre will be at Peebles Ex-Servicemen’s Club, School Brae, Peebles, EH45 8AT.
+All walks begin at the registration centre in Peebles, and coach transport will be provided where a walk starts or finishes outside Peebles.
+The registration centre will be Peebles Ex-Servicemen’s Club, School Brae, Peebles, EH45 8AT.
 Walkers should arrive 30 minutes before the scheduled set off time, where refreshments will be served.

 How to book walks and events

 Festival walks have been graded as follows.
-These walk grades, together with the walk length, ascent (where this is significant) and route description, will enable walkers to select a suitable walk for their capability and interest.
+These walk grades, together with the walk length, ascent (where this is significant) and route description, allow you to select a suitable walk for your capability and interest.

 Easier: Up to 7¾ miles/12.7 kilometres distance with up to 650 feet/200 metres of ascent.
 Walking experience isn’t necessary for these as distances are relatively short and paths and gradients generally easy.
 These walks will be taken at a relaxed pace, often spending time at places of interest, and are suitable for family groups.